 Tractor Accident Attorney in Omaha

-People outside of Nebraska rarely realize how dangerous farming and agricultural jobs are.
-Transportation incidents, which include tractor overturns, were the leading cause of death for farmers and farmhands in 2016, according to the Centers for Disease Control and Prevention, and we have no reason to suppose that has changed.
-All heavy machinery is capable of doing serious harm to anyone in its vicinity.
+People outside of Nebraska rarely realize the dangers associated with farming and agriculture.
+Transportation incidents, such as tractor overturns, were the leading cause of death for farmers and farmhands in a recent year, according to the CDC (Centers for Disease Control and Prevention).
+All heavy machinery is capable of doing serious harm to anyone working in the vicinity.

 According to the National Safety Council, tractor rollovers are the number one cause of death and injury on farms in our country.
 The U.S. Department of Labor's Census of Fatal Occupational Injuries estimates that approximately 125 people are killed every year due to tractor rollovers.
 Safety equipment on tractors, such as seatbelts and roll bars, is being installed more frequently in order to keep workers safe while operating the heavy machinery.
 When properly used and maintained, roll bars and seatbelts can prevent most serious injuries; however, only half of the tractors used on U.S. farms implement these safety features.

-Tractors are considered "rear-balanced" because more than two-thirds of their weight is distributed on the rear side of the vehicle.
-If the rear wheels of the tractor get stuck, the rear axle will continue to turn, and the front of the tractor may lift into the air as a result.
-This situation causes the tractor to flip backwards almost immediately.
-In addition, tractors have a high center of gravity, which also increases their likelihood of tipping over.
+Tractors are "rear-balanced" because more than two-thirds of their weight is distributed at the rear of the vehicle.
+If the rear wheels of the tractor get stuck, the rear axle will continue to turn, and the front of the tractor lifts flipping the tractor over, often crushing the operator.
+Coupled with a high center of gravity, the likelihood of a deadly rollover is increased.

-Improper design or manufacturing defects have also been known to cause tractor accidents.
-In instances like these, the manufacturer can be held liable if it’s determined the defect played a contributing role in the accident.
-For instance, if a tractor’s braking system fails during operation, and that failure isn’t the result of improper maintenance, but rather due to a defect from the design or manufacturing process, then anyone injured as a result may have a legitimate claim against the manufacturer in what is known as a product liability case.
-In some instances, product defects can even lead to product recalls.
-However, it should be understood that while a defect might not warrant a full-on product recall, any instance where an individual is injured due to malfunctioning equipment may be grounds for a product liability lawsuit.
+Unsafe design or manufacturing defects can lead to deadly tractor accidents.
+The tractor manufacturer may be held liable if it’s determined the design defect played a contributing role in the accident.
+For example, if a tractor’s braking system fails during operation due to a design defect or the manufacturing process, then any person injured may have a legitimate claim against the manufacturer in a product liability case.
+Any instance where an individual is injured due to malfunctioning equipment may also be grounds for a product liability lawsuit.

 Power take-off (known as "PTO") injuries are common occurrences on a farm.
 According to the National Agricultural Safety Database, most PTO accidents take place when a person’s limbs or pieces of clothing become entangled in the rotating PTO shaft.
 Unfortunately, many of these accidents are often fatal.
 The National Safety Council has published safety tips to prevent PTO injuries.
 These suggestions include: